 The Verlet cut-off scheme is implemented in a very efficient fashion based on clusters of particles.
 The simplest example is a cluster size of 4 particles.
 The pair list is then constructed based on cluster pairs.
 The cluster-pair search is much faster searching based on particle pairs, because $4 \times 4 = 16$ particle pairs are put in the list at once.
-The non-bonded force calculation kernel can then calculate all 16 particle-pair interactions at once, which maps nicely to SIMD units which can perform multiple floating operations at once (e.g. SSE, AVX, CUDA on GPUs, BlueGene FPUs).
-These non-bonded kernels are much faster than the kernels used in the group scheme for most types of systems, except for water molecules on processors with short SIMD widths when not using a buffered pair list.
-This latter case is common for (bio-)molecular simulations, so for greatest speed, it is worth comparing the performance of both schemes.
+The non-bonded force calculation kernel can then calculate many particle-pair interactions at once, which maps nicely to SIMD or SIMT units on modern hardware, which can perform multiple floating operations at once.
+These non-bonded kernels are much faster than the kernels used in the group scheme for most types of systems, particularly on newer hardware.